ControlSystemStudio/phoebus/app/alarm/Readme.md

 An example message that could appear in a talk topic:

-    T:/path/to/pv : {"severity":"MAJOR", "standout":true, "message":"We are out of potato salad!"}
+    talk:/path/to/pv : {"severity":"MAJOR", "standout":true, "message":"We are out of potato salad!"}

 __________

-When aggregating all messages into a long-term topic to preserve a history of all alarm system operations over time, the talk, command and state messages can be identified by the type code at the start of the message key, i.e. `C:` for configuration, `S:` for state, `A:` for commands (actions) or `T:` for talk messages.
+When aggregating all messages into a long-term topic to preserve a history of all alarm system operations over time, the talk, command and state messages can be identified by the type code at the start of the message key, i.e. `config:` for configuration, `state:` for state, `command:` for commands (actions) or `talk:` for talk messages.

 __________________
 Demos